mehdi-ahmed/datastructures-challenges-2024/README.md

     - 3rd way: Java Streams
     - 4th ways: Same as 3rd way.
 Instead of returning one frequentElement, return a list of n frequent elements.
 ------------

+- Challenge 2: Removing duplicates in a List of Strings.
+    -  Done in 4 ways: Streams, Loops, LinkedHashSet and LinkedHashMap